How Rattlesnake Inspired Ultra-sensitive Infrared Sensors

 Detects infrared radiation (body heat) from prey using pit organs containing a thin membrane just 15 micrometres thick — resolving temperature differences of 0.003°C at distances up to one metre in total darkness

-In the language of biomimicry, this falls under the Sense › Detect heat category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Sense › Detect heat category.

 The Design Principle